Buy Loose Pink Sapphires from wholesale factory in Thailand

 PADPARADSCHA PINK SAPPHIRE:

 Considered the world’s rarest sapphire, the Padparadscha sapphire is prized by gemstone collectors because of its limited geographical availability.
 Padparadscha sapphires derive their name from the Sinhalese word for “lotus blossom”, which has a distinct salmon pink color.
 This gentle but stunning orangish pink sapphire is primarily found in the mines of Sri Lanka and smaller deposits have also been found in Madagascar.
-The Sri Lankan Padparadscha sapphires are highly valued around the world for their unique color and no two stones are of the same, be it in terms of color, cut, or shape.
-However, when heat treated for color intensification, the Madagascar padparadscha sapphires are valued over Ceylon ones as the former requires much lower heating temperatures than the latter.
+The Sri Lankan Padparadscha sapphires are highly valued around the world for their unique color and no two stones are the same, be it in terms of color, cut, or shape.
+However, when heat-treated for color intensification, the Madagascar padparadscha sapphires are valued over Ceylon ones as the former requires much lower heating temperatures than the latter.

 PASTEL PINK SAPPHIRE:

 Pastel pink sapphires make up for the lightest hue of the pink sapphire spectrum.
-These light pink sapphires have purplish and peachish undertones that are reflected in some lighting.
+These light pink sapphires have purplish and peaches undertones that are reflected in some lighting.
 Ideal as the center jewel for stand-out pieces like sapphire engagement rings or sapphire neckpieces, this demure shade is perfect for a subtle and elegant look.

 5. Cut, size, and shape of pink sapphires:

 One of the most important factors to be considered while selecting any gemstone is the cut of it.
 The cut determines the amount of reflectance of the stone, depending on which it would show purple or orange undertones in certain lights.
-While sapphires don’t have an ideal cut like diamonds, a good gemstone cutter will maximize the individual sapphire’s unique combination of clarity, color, and brilliance.
+White sapphires don’t have an ideal cut like diamonds, a good gemstone cutter will maximize the individual sapphire’s unique combination of clarity, color, and brilliance.

 By the rule of thumb: Lighter colored stones Deeper cuts Appears deeper and darker.
 Darker colored stones Shallow cuts Appear lighter and softens the stone.